Hierarchical Mixture of Finite Mixtures

 The final experiment considers $d=15$ groups, each consisting of $n_j = 30$ observations.
 Data have been generated so that for the first $12$ groups, we consider the following component specific parameters $\mu_1 = (-3,0,1)$, $\sigma_1 = (\sqrt{0.5}, \sqrt{0.5}, \sqrt{0.5})$.
 To increase the variability and differences between the groups, for each $j=1,\dots,12$ we first sample the number of local components $K_j \in \{2,3\}$ and then, conditionally to $K_j$, we choose uniformly the components to be selected.
 Regarding the weights, for each of the $12$ groups, we assign most of the mass to the second component, if included, namely, $\pi_{j,2} = 0.5$ if $K_j = 3$ or $\pi_{j,2} = 2/3$ if $K_j = 2$.
 The remaining components receive the remaining mass split in equal parts.
 Finally, the last three groups all share two components whose parameters are $\mu_2 = (-1.5,1.5)$, $\sigma_2 = (\sqrt{0.5},\sqrt{0.5})$ with equal mixing weights.
 Then, the global number of components is $K = 5$. \Cref{fig:exp3_esempio} shows an example of data simulated under this scenario.

 For each simulated dataset, we fit the HDP and the HMFM; in particular, the latter, is fitted by setting the hyperparameters $\Lambda_0 = 15$, $\text{V}_\Lambda = 3$, $\gamma_0 = 0.05$. \Cref{fig:exp3_clustering} shows the boxplot of the ARI (left) and CCE (right) of the global clustering evaluated over the simulated datasets.
 Both metrics show that the HFMF significantly outperforms the HDP.
-The same conclusions can be drawn also inspecting the ARI and the CCE withing each group (not shown here for brevity).
+The same conclusions can be drawn by inspecting the ARI and the CCE within each group (not shown here for brevity).

-Similar to the previous experiments, the proposed mixture model outperforms the HDP also in terms on group-specific density estimation, even though the differences are less evident than for the clustering.
+Similar to the previous experiments, the proposed mixture model outperforms the HDP also in terms of group-specific density estimation, even though the differences are less evident than for the clustering.